-In class, cell phone and digital device use is monitored and determined by the teacher.
-Students should use these items in class only when asked or allowed to do so by the teacher.
+Whether learning on-campus or remotely via video-conference, students should not use cell phones or digital devices, other than their school-issued Chromebooks, during class sessions or other community activities unless they have received permission from their teacher or another supervising adult.
 This permission may be given upon request, but it also may be granted on an ongoing basis through the classroom policies and procedures established by a given teacher.
-The same philosophy applies on school field trips, including Rocks, Roots, and Wings trips, and during class and club meetings.
-Please note that though cell phone and device use is generally acceptable during study halls, they are considered classes.
+Though cell phone use is generally acceptable during study halls, they are considered classes.
 Teachers responsible for monitoring them will communicate with students regarding their use and may limit it for a particular student if doing so will help them reach their full potential.
 If a student is struggling to monitor their own use, a teacher may collect their cell phone or device from them for the duration of a class period or activity.
 In such cases, teachers will document the incident on the behavior tab in FACTS.

-Teachers may approach students at any time and ask them how their current usage choice works in support of strengthening the Doane community.
-In addition, in order to emphasize academic integrity and maintain a sense of fairness in the student body as a whole, teachers will collect cell phones during quizzes and tests.
+Though students are permitted to access their cell phones while traveling between classrooms, we ask that they refrain from talking on them, playing audible music, or accessing video chat applications during these times.
+In addition, we ask that students not wear headphones or earbuds without first receiving permission from a staff or faculty member.
+Students should not use digital devices of any kind in restrooms or locker rooms, and in order to emphasize academic integrity and maintain a sense of fairness in the student body as a whole, teachers will collect cell phones during quizzes and tests.